Guide to Renting a Property

 You’ll need to let all your referees know that they’ll be asked to provide you with a reference.

-You’ll need to pay a deposit for your letting, which is usually the amount of the rent plus £200.
+You’ll need to pay a deposit for your letting, which will be an amount equivalent to five weeks rent.
 Your deposit will be returned at the end of the tenancy as long as all your rent has been paid and your property is left in a satisfactory condition.
 We aim to return your deposit within three to five working days.

 Most properties are let on Assured Shorthold tenancies with an initial fixed term of six months.
 This means that you, the tenant, are committed to pay the rent for six months, and your landlord can’t ask you to leave the property until the six months are up.